 One other fun collaborative activity we did was have a Non-Fiction Text Feature Scavenger Hunt.
 I put my kiddos in pairs again and gave them an array of non-fiction texts - some were non-fiction books from our classroom library, others were non-fiction big books from the school library, etc. They had to locate all the different text features and write what page they found it on and what the purpose of that text feature was.
 Making it into a "game" really motivated them to look carefully and find all the features.
 Some kids discovered that they didn't have a particular text feature in their book, which was okay.
 We talked about how not all books have every single text feature.
 But they had a lot of fun and learned even more!
 Click the page below to download the FREE copy of my non-fiction text feature scavenger hunt.

 Welcome to Simply SWEET TEAching!
-We are Beth & Katie, college roommates, best friends, and teachers (Katie is 1st Grade and Beth is 2nd grade) from the fabulous Southern states of Georgia and South Carolina ....and our goal through this blog is to maintain the rigor and relevance in our 1st Grade classrooms by teaching lessons that are purposeful, practical, and standards-based.
-Now that our nation has adopted COMMON CORE, we are aware more than ever of the high level of expectation for students and teachers, and we hope to meet that expectation by creating engaging and meaningful learning experiences.
+We are Beth & Katie, college roommates, best friends, and teachers (Katie is 1st Grade and Beth is 2nd grade) from the fabulous Southern states of Georgia and South Carolina ....and our goal through this blog is to maintain the rigor and relevance in our classrooms by teaching lessons that are purposeful, practical, and standards-based.
+We are aware more than ever of the high level of expectation for students and teachers, and we hope to meet that expectation by creating engaging and meaningful learning experiences.
 We hope that by following our blog, you will find some great ideas and resources for your primary classroom!
 Have a blessed day and don't hesitate to send us an email if you have any questions or suggestions...